mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *ReportsSearchRequest) SetStartDate(v string)
 ```

-SetStartDate gets a reference to the given datadog.NullableString and assigns it to the StartDate field.
+SetStartDate gets a reference to the given common.NullableString and assigns it to the StartDate field.

 <a name="ReportsSearchRequest.SetStartDateNil"></a>
 ### func \(\*ReportsSearchRequest\) [SetStartDateNil](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_reports_search_request.go#L130>)